salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 > Clip: 10,000 United States dollars.
 That's the starting price of Markzoo Jikumbutsu's Microsonic energy-powered devices for vehicles

-Link 12: Chicombutso isn't just the second coming of Nikola Tesla - he's the reincarnation of Elon Musk.
+Link 12: Chicombutso isn’t just the second coming of Nikola Tesla—he’s the reincarnation of Elon Musk.

-Now I know some of you will be wanting to urgently correct me:

-"But Raynard", you are thinking, "How can Elon Musk have been reincarnated as Chicombutso when he is still alive" - please stop thinking in such linear terms.
+Now, I know what you’re thinking: “But Raynard, how can Elon Musk be reincarnated as Chicombutso when he’s still alive?”

-If reincarnation is possible, then why not also time travel?
-And if time-travel and reincarnation are both possible, then why not the possibility of an affordable over-unity device capable of producing enough energy to accelerate a vehicle to 200kph, without consuming any fuel?
+You’re thinking too small.
+If reincarnation is possible, then why not time travel?
+And if time travel is possible, then why not an affordable over-unity device that lets you drive forever without fuel?

-I'd like to think that at the end of his life, Elon Musk, the enlightened spiritual folk-hero shamanic genius...
-He realised that his life's work was incomplete.
-He was not yet ready to ascend to immaterium for there was one promise as yet unfulfilled.
+At the twilight of his reign, when Musk’s golden throne can no longer sustain his mortal form, he will refuse to ascend to the Immaterium.
+His work will remain unfinished.
+His great promise undelivered.

-He hadn't yet delivered the Tesla full-self drive feature which he promised in 2018, and yet continued to sell to gullible Tesla owners for decades without actually delivering anything.
+I’m speaking, of course, about Tesla’s “full self-driving” feature.
+The one Musk promised in 2018, claimed was two years away, and yet continued to sell for decades without ever delivering anything.

-This omission weighed heavily on his soul, so when the golden throne was no longer able to sustain his mortal form, he chose to project his consciousness back in time and took on the form of the young Maxwell Chicombutso, the young African genius.
+This failure will weigh heavily on his soul.
+And so, in his final moments, he will reach through the Warp, past the veil of time itself, and project his consciousness backward—into the form of the young Maxwell Chicombutso.

+It’s the ultimate plot twist: Musk, tech messiah and self-proclaimed savior of Mars, reborn not as the emperor of a cyberpunk utopia, but as Zimbabwe’s new prophet of free energy.
+A legend rewritten.
+A new messiah forged.

+Praise be to the Omnissiah.

 > Changed order: Clip: One final check of the battery voltage revealed a shocking result.
 Not only had the machine outlasted the expected battery life, but the batteries were still fully charged.
 This proved that the device was being powered from an unknown energy source.